JCU's goal is for you to be work-ready when you finish your degree. Find out about placement, project and fieldwork opportunities by study area:

 Our zoology and ecology students benefit from learning in the biodiversity of northern Queensland, the various environments of the Wet Tropics and field trips to JCU's Daintree Rainforest Observatory.
 There are also opportunities to study in the unique eco-system of Malaysian Borneo.

-Additionally, JCU's Bachelor of Environmental Science was introduced in 2016 to respond to employer demand for graduates with environmental, social and economic (triple bottom-line) skills and knowledge.
+Additionally, JCU's Bachelor of Environmental Practice was introduced in 2016 to respond to employer demand for graduates with environmental, social and economic (triple bottom-line) skills and knowledge.
 A placement forms part of your final year of study, giving you the opportunity to put what you have learned into practice.
 You may work on issues including conservation planning, land and water quality assessment, planning, protection and remediation, coastal management and planning, river and floodplain management, community risk assessment to natural hazards such as storm surge and sea level rise.

 Social Work at JCU places strong emphasis on hands-on experience, and workshops and practical skills are embedded throughout your degree.
 In years three and four you will be part of the exciting transition to real-world situations through field placements where you have the opportunity to put your knowledge into practice.